How can a painting illuminate a piece of music? What does a symphony mean to a poet, a song to a filmmaker?

 Photo Credit: Jaime Lopez

-BRUCE WOLOSOFF is a pianist and composer of solo, chamber, and orchestral music.
-Lauded as “an authentic American voice” for his integration of classical, jazz, blues, and contemporary influences, Wolosoff often composes in response to visual art and through collaborations with leading artists across a variety of disciplines.
+BRUCE WOLOSOFF is a pianist and internationally performed composer of solo, chamber, and orchestral music.
+Lauded as “an authentic American voice” by critic Thomas Bohlert for his integration of classical, jazz, blues, and contemporary influences, Wolosoff often composes in response to visual art and through collaborations with leading artists across a variety of disciplines.

-Born in New York City in 1955, Wolosoff began studying classical piano at a young age.
-Of his debut recital, then-New York Times music critic Tim Page wrote that “Mr. Wolosoff is an artist with ideas.
+Born in New York City in 1955, Wolosoff played in a variety of rock bands as a teenager while pursuing studies in classical piano performance.
+During his early career as a freelance classical pianist, Wolosoff’s debut recital earned a glowing review from then-New York Times music critic Tim Page, who wrote that “Mr. Wolosoff is an artist with ideas.
 He combines keen musical insight with a prismatic sense of tonal color.”
 Wolosoff began receiving wider acclaim as a composer with the release of “Songs Without Words” on Naxos American Classics, a collection of 18 divertimenti performed by the Carpe Diem String Quartet.
+Additional commissions have come from ETHEL, the Lark Quartet, recorder player Michala Petri, and the 21st Century Consort.